fkruta/docker-vernemq/README.md

 For more information, check out the Helm chart [README](helm/vernemq/README.md).

-### 2. Using pure Docker commands
+### 3. Using pure Docker commands (tested)

-    docker run --name vernemq1 -d erlio/docker-vernemq
+    docker run --name vernemq1 -d fkruta/docker-vernemq

 Somtimes you need to configure a forwarding for ports (on a Mac for example):

-    docker run -p 1883:1883 --name vernemq1 -d erlio/docker-vernemq
+    docker run -p 1883:1883 --name vernemq1 -d fkruta/docker-vernemq

 This starts a new node that listens on 1883 for MQTT connections and on 8080 for MQTT over websocket connections.
 However, at this moment the broker won't be able to authenticate the connecting clients.
 To allow anonymous clients use the ```DOCKER_VERNEMQ_ALLOW_ANONYMOUS=on``` environment variable.
+Note this has been set-up by default in this version.

-    docker run -e "DOCKER_VERNEMQ_ALLOW_ANONYMOUS=on" --name vernemq1 -d erlio/docker-vernemq
+    docker run -e "DOCKER_VERNEMQ_ALLOW_ANONYMOUS=on" --name vernemq1 -d fkruta/docker-vernemq

 #### Autojoining a VerneMQ cluster

 This allows a newly started container to automatically join a VerneMQ cluster.
 Assuming you started your first node like the example above you could autojoin the cluster (which currently consists of a single container 'vernemq1') like the following:

-    docker run -e "DOCKER_VERNEMQ_DISCOVERY_NODE=<IP-OF-VERNEMQ1>" --name vernemq2 -d erlio/docker-vernemq
+    docker run -e "DOCKER_VERNEMQ_DISCOVERY_NODE=<IP-OF-VERNEMQ1>" --name vernemq2 -d fkruta/docker-vernemq

 (Note, you can find the IP of a docker container using `docker inspect <containername/cid> | grep \"IPAddress\"`).

-### 3. Automated clustering on Kubernetes without helm
+### 3. Automated clustering on Kubernetes without helm (not tested)

 When running VerneMQ inside Kubernetes, it is possible to cause pods matching a specific label to cluster altogether automatically.
 This feature uses Kubernetes' API to discover other peers, and relies on the [default pod service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) which has to be enabled.